-Crews resumed work on Nov.
-13 at the pump station along Morrison Road.
-Active construction will continue at the pump station site.
-The remaining work will have minimal impacts for drivers in the area.
+The Pump Station is currently up and running.
+Final project completion is scheduled for late Spring 2021.
+The remaining work is off of the roadway along Morrison Road and will have minimal impacts to drivers in the area.
 Construction noise from 7 a.m. to 5 p.m. should be expected near the pump station site.

 Advertisement: Dec 2019

 Project #: P-110354